Weekly Monthly Insights Charts Tracker Companies Networks Glossary

 Stablecoin Market Concentration Index (HHI)

-As of May 2026, the stablecoin market Herfindahl-Hirschman Index (HHI) stands at 3907 — well above the 2,500 threshold the Department of Justice uses to classify a market as highly concentrated.
-An HHI of 3907 means the stablecoin market is dominated by a small number of large issuers, with a single operator disruption capable of cascading across the entire ecosystem.
-For policymakers, this concentration level warrants close monitoring: the stablecoin market is significantly more concentrated than most traditional financial sectors including US bank deposits.
-For enterprise treasury teams evaluating stablecoin adoption, it raises counterparty diversification risk.
-The index has remained persistently above 3,500 since mid-2025, suggesting structural rather than cyclical concentration.
-Stablecoin Beat is the first platform to publish HHI as a live daily time series, covering 415 daily snapshots from Apr 2025 to present.
+As of Jul 2026, the stablecoin market Herfindahl-Hirschman Index (HHI) stands at 4322, well above the 1,800 threshold the Department of Justice and FTC use under the 2023 Merger Guidelines[1] to classify a market as highly concentrated.
+An HHI of 4322 means stablecoin market share is held by a small number of large issuers, so a disruption at one of the largest issuers could affect a large fraction of the market.
+For policymakers, this concentration warrants monitoring; the HHI scale was designed for product-market competition rather than for stablecoin systemic risk, but it remains a useful concentration benchmark.
+For enterprise treasury teams, it raises counterparty diversification considerations.
+The index has remained persistently above 3,500 since mid-2025.
+We publish HHI as a live daily time series, covering 449 daily snapshots from Apr 2025 to present.

 Current HHI